jpgoldberg/toy-crypto-math/docs/source/utils.rst

 Encodings for the RSA 129 challenge
 -------------------------------------

-When the
+Martin :cite:authors:`Gardner77:RSA` first reported the Rivest, Shamir, and Adleman (RSA) in :cite:year:`Gardner77:RSA`.
-:wikipedia:`RSA 129 challenge <The Magic Words are Squeamish Ossifrage>` was first published :cite:p:`Gardner77:RSA` it used its own encoding scheme between text and integers.
+The examples and challenge described in it used an encoding scheme between text and (large) integers.
 This class provides an encoder and decoder for that scheme.

-We will take the plaintext, decrypted in 1994 :cite:p:`AtkinsETAL1995:squeamish`, from that challenge for our example:
+We will take the magic words, decrypted in :cite:year:`AtkinsETAL1995:squeamish` by :cite:authors:`AtkinsETAL1995:squeamish` with the help of a large number of volunteers, from that challenge for our example: